nicholaskb/semant/midjourney_integration/README.md

 *   **`--cref` with V7 Models:** Known limitation; `--cref` is not supported by V7.
 Use V6 or omit `--cref` when `--v 7` is selected.
 *   **GCS URL accessibility:** Ensure uploaded images are publicly readable.
 The backend verifies accessibility before task submission, but private buckets will still fail.

+## Omni Reference (V7) — `--oref` and `--ow`

+V7 supports the new Omni Reference parameters.
+The backend now parses these from the prompt, removes them from the inline text to avoid GoAPI prompt parser errors, and sends them explicitly in the JSON payload:

+- Input mapping: `--oref <url>` → `input.oref`, `--ow <int>` → `input.ow`
+- Version enforcement: If `--oref` or `--ow` are present, the backend uses `model_version: v7`.
+- Prompt sanitization: For V7 requests, the backend strips v7-incompatible inline flags (e.g., `--cref`, `--cw`, and other problematic `--*` flags) from the text prompt to prevent “Unrecognized Param: --” errors.

+Tip: It’s fine to type `--oref <url> --ow <int>` in the UI prompt; the server will move them into payload fields and keep the prompt clean for GoAPI.

 ## Quick Start

 1.  **Set Environment Variables:**